Top Things to Do in North East India

 [Plan your Holiday in with these Darjeeling Tour Packages]

-The mini zoo in Shillong keeps bird species and animals such as the Himalayan Black Bear, Jackal, kite, hornbill, mynah and porcupine Leopard.
+The park is the only place with a mini zoo.
+It is run and managed by the Forest Department.
+The dry skin of python is clipped to the wall.
+The mini zoo keeps bird species and animals such as the Himalayan Black Bear, Jackal, Kite, Hornbill, Myna, and Leopard.
 It is the best children themed park in Shillong and aims to highlight the rich bio-diversity of Shillong.

 Here you will get to see stuffed leopard, skulls of elephants and pictures of rare animals found in the state.

 One of the most popular attractions in Shillong, Ward’s Lake is an artificial lake set amidst lush green gardens, in the middle of the scenic hill station ‘Shillong’.
-This horse shoe shaped lake is often visited by both locals as well as tourists.
+This horseshoe shaped lake is often visited by both locals as well as tourists.

-There is a popular tale behind the construction of this artificial lake- ‘A Khasi prisoner, bored with the prison routine requested the warden for some creative release by allowing him to do some construction over Ward’s Lake.
+This tourist attraction gets its name from Sir William Ward, then Chief Commissioner of Assam who jotted out the plan for its construction.
+It was Colonel Hopkins who took forward the establishment of Pollock Lake in the year 1894.
+There is a popular tale behind the construction of this artificial lake.
+A Khasi prisoner, bored with the prison routine requested the warden for some creative release by allowing him to do some construction over Ward’s Lake.

 Spend some time with yourself at Eco Park, Meghalaya

 Planned and executed by the government of Meghalaya in Cherrapunji, Eco Park is famous for its several native orchards.
-It is perched atop of a plateau and offers stunning views of the Sylhet Plains in Bangladesh.
+It is perched atop a plateau and offers stunning views of the Sylhet Plains in Bangladesh.

 It allows tourists to treat their eyes with the views of “Green Canyons” of Sohra as well as the cascades located around it.
 Besides, there is a watercourse inside the park and one has to pass through a bridge to reach the periphery of the canyon.
 The breathtaking views from the edge will sweep you off your feet.